emqx/emqx/apps/emqx_utils/README.md

-# emqx_utils - Erlang utility library for EMQ X
+# Erlang utility library for EMQX

 ## Overview

-`emqx_utils` is a collection of utility functions for EMQ X, organized into several modules.
-It provides various functionalities to make it easier to work with EMQ X, such as binary manipulations, maps, JSON en- and decoding, ets table handling, data conversions, and more.
+`emqx_utils` is a collection of utility functions for EMQX, organized into several modules.
+It provides various functionalities to make it easier to work with EMQX, such as binary manipulations, maps, JSON en- and decoding, ets table handling, data conversions, and more.

 ## Features